apache/flagon-useralejs/README.md

 We also support a [WebExtension](https://github.com/apache/incubator-flagon-useralejs/tree/master/src/UserALEWebExtension) that can be added to your browser in developer mode.
 Follow the link for instructions.

+Once UserALE.js is installed in your project, your application will start generating logs automatically.

 ## Configure

 Some configuration is necessary.
 At minimum you will need to provide UserALE.js an end-point to ship logs to; default behavior is to ship logs to `localhost:8000`.